What Is Social Security Disability Insurance (SSDI)?

-A person qualifies as disabled when s/he becomes ill or suffers an injury and is left with an impairment that prevents him/her from earning a living.
+A person is considered disabled if he or she gets sick or hurt and is left with a disability that keeps them from being able to work.
 Typically, these illnesses or injuries are serious in nature, and will either result in death in the coming months or continue to cause a significant impairment for the foreseeable future.

 How do I qualify for SSDI?